SPARC-FAIR-Codeathon/SCKAN-Compare/README.md

 ## Project Objective

-The SPARC Connectivity Knowledge Base of the Autonomic Nervous System (SCKAN) is a semantic store that houses a comprehensive knowledge base of autonomic nervous system (ANS) nerve-to-end organ connectivity.
+The SPARC Connectivity Knowledge Base of the Autonomic Nervous System (SCKAN) is a semantic store that houses a comprehensive knowledge base of the autonomic nervous system (ANS) nerve-to-end organ connectivity.
 It is a key component of the SPARC Program and provides a central location to populate, discover, and query ANS connectivity knowledge at multiple scales.
 The information in SCKAN is derived from SPARC experts, SPARC data, literature, and textbooks

 * SCKAN Limitations